The Outdoor Activities Guide

 Usually constructed with machined aluminum or a composite of polymer.
 Your personal preference is key to making this decision.
 You must keep the barrel free from debris or chips and sufficiently lubed with flight rail lube or string wax.

-A grooved section on top of the barrel uses to improve consistency and accuracy.
+A grooved section on top of the barrel is used to improve consistency and accuracy.
 It allows the bolt to sit in the correct alignment with the string.

 There are many styles and compositions of stocks available so you can pick the best type to suit your needs.
 You have the option to choose an adjustable stock and some models include an integrated crank cocking device mechanism.
 The stock is made with either wood or composite material.